Law practice, legal marketing, & legal technology.

 A: Among lawyers dissatisfied with their current occupation (hereinafter “Evil Day Job” or “EDJ”), it is a popular fantasy that it is a good idea to start a law practice in one’s spare time.
 Undoubtedly, some lawyers have done so successfully.
 This does not mean it is a good idea.
 The problem boils down to […]

 A: No, absolutely not.
 But, you probably ought to have it, anyway.

 A: It doesn’t matter.
 Fans of each system (and let’s not leave out Linux’s rabid fan base or Chrome OS’s growing one) have a litany of reasons why their choice is the only one that makes sense.
 But it really doesn’t matter.
 You can run a law practice just fine on any computer with an […]

 This is a world you’ll never understand.
 And you always fear what you don’t understand. — Carmine Falcone, in Batman Begins A: Yes, essentially.
-And fine under the ethics rules.
-Most of what you may have heard to the contrary comes from people who don’t understand the cloud — so they fear it.
+And although your local rules may vary, it is probably fine under the ethics rules.
+Most of what you may have heard to the contrary comes from people who don’t understand […]